StevenINSA/Steven_Full-Stack_Repo/README.md

 # Steven_Full-Stack_Repo

+You can find in this branch what has been done for the MEAN course.
+The final code is relative to the MEAN project.

 To launch the project in local:

 - Open two terminals, one in /meanautapp (1) and one in /meanautapp/angular-src/ (2)